EricAmren/Andalusian_Mapping/README.md

 If you want to use this pipeline with another organism, you first need a reference genome (a draft, fragmented assembly should work).
 Then you need to sequence the backgroud strain and the mapping strain and perform a variant calling to define a list of mapping SNPs.

 ## Notes:
 We named our pipeline "Andalusian_Mapping" in reference to the "Hawaïan Mapping" procedure developped in *C. elegans*, involving the Hawaïan mapping strain CB4856.
-Our *O. tipuale* mapping strain is a wild isolate sampled in Sevilla, Andalusia.
+Our *O. tipuale* mapping strain is an Andalusian wild isolate sampled in Sevilla, Spain (see the [Félix lab](http://www.ibens.ens.fr/?rubrique29)).